Facts on Mental Illness

 - Twenty percent of Canadians will personally experience a mental illness during their lifetime.

-- Mental illness affect people of all ages, education and income levels, and cultures.
+- Mental illness affect people of all ages, education, income levels, and cultures.

 - The onset of most mental illnesses occurs during adolescence and young adulthood.